mach874k/mach874k.com/content/english/project/_index.md

 ---
 title: "Our Projects"
-description: "An ovreview of our projects"
+description: "An overview of our projects"
 draft: false
 bg_image: "images/feature-bg.jpg"
 ---